jdombrowski-mitre/dioptra/docs/source/dev-guide/contributing-build-dev-images.rst

          git branch -a

-4. Pull the latest vendor, Continuous Integration (CI), and lab images from the MITRE artifactory and retag them.
+4. Pull the latest vendor, Continuous Integration (CI), and lab images and retag them.

    .. code-block:: sh